yunst/hellow-world/README.md

 learning to code

 Hi World!
-I'm sitting in the desert in Yuma with onlyl time on my hands.
+I'm sitting in the desert in Yuma with only time on my hands.